-Please keep in mind that with loans, lenders often deduct loan fees before monies are disbursed, which can impact the amount you need to borrow.
+If you have any loans, lenders often deduct their loan fee before monies are disbursed, which can impact the amount you need to borrow.
 You should calculate loan fees and add those amounts to your loan requests.
-Please see Federal Loan Fees for more information.

 The financial aid offered to you by UNE counts toward your payment arrangements.
 You may also find you need to seek additional loans and scholarships.
 As long as all disbursement requirements are met, your funds will pay out to your UNE account.
 Any outstanding balance may be paid using one or more of the methods of payment detailed below.
 We urge students to have payment arrangements in place by each semester's bill due date to avoid additional charges.*

 *$150 late fee and finance charges of 1% on the outstanding balance.

 You must notify us in writing (email firstname.lastname@example.org) of all financial assistance you will receive from outside sources like private scholarships, tuition waivers, and certain veteran's educational benefits.
 Federal regulations require that we consider all other tuition assistance before we calculate the financial aid award UNE can offer you.

 UNE offers a variety of options to pay your bill.